 Another grease gun type is a battery-operated model.
 These grease guns are also configured with a pistol grip.
 This type of gun works very much like a gun powered with air.
 Because the guns are battery operated, they do not feature an electric cord.

 Needless to say, when you know how a grease gun is used, you are more likely to realize successful results in the running of your machines.

 Adapters are considered main grease gun accessories.
 For instance, some applications require lubrication in a restricted space.
 In this case a 90-degree adapter is used for lubrication.
 On the other hand, a needle-end adapter is used when grease is used in confined spots and you want to employ a precise amount of grease.

 Should You Use a Hose or Tube?

-Whether you elect to use a flexible hose or a fixed tube on your gun depends of the gun type.
-For example, a hose is better suited for lubricating difficult-to-access spots.
-A gun with a lever, however, would be better adapted to the use of fixed tubes.
+Whether you elect to use a flexible hose or a fixed tube on your gun depends on the grease gun type.
+For example, a gun with a lever would be better adapted to the use of fixed tubes.
+However, a hose is better suited for lubricating difficult-to-access spots.

 Determining the Fitting You Need

 The fitting for a grease gun is normally called a Zerk fitting of nipple.
 A hydraulic fitting is frequently used for lubrication, and is employed in vertical or angled designs.
 If you wish to supply grease in a tight space then, it is better to select a flush fitting.
 However, if you plan to use more grease, then a button-head type of fitting will suffice.
 To avoid damaging a seal, opt for a fitting that is designed for pressure relief.